 Sometimes when your Mac is doing things you can’t explain, such as in the presence of a bug in macOS, you have no other choice than to report the bug to Apple.

 Many times, the support staff are going to ask you to provide Apple’s engineers with what’s known as a sysdiagnose, which is a special screenshot of your system information and performance at that very moment in time.
 This information is very useful for bug reporting and troubleshooting as it allows Apple to try and reproduce issues so they can fix them.

-In this piece, we’ll explain what a sysdiagnose is, what it contains, and how to grab one so you can file a proper bug report a bug to Apple when you have issues with your Mac.
+In this piece, we’ll explain what a sysdiagnose is, what it contains, and how to grab one so you can file a proper bug report to Apple when you have issues with your Mac.

 What is a sysdiagnose?

 Apple often requests a sysdiagnose whenever you report a bug via Apple’s bug reporter because they need to know everything that was having an effect on your system at the time of the bug so they can reproduce the issue.
 Without being able to reproduce the issue, Apple engineers will very seldom know what you’re talking about or have any clue as to what could be causing that specific issue.

 A sysdiagnose is essentially a screenshot of your Mac’s state at a particular period in time.
 It’s not an image file like a traditional screenshot is though; it’s actually a harvest of information, such as what apps were running at the time of the incident, computer resource usage, and much more.
 As Apple notes on their developer website, the following information is included in a sysdiagnose: